Pawtucket Red Sox: The Ben Mondor era (1977–2015)

 Although it appeared the Red Sox's stay in the Pawtucket area was about to come to an end, retired Lincoln businessman Ben Mondor stepped in and made sure the team remained in the city.
 Mondor was granted a brand-new franchise and restored the name to the Pawtucket Red Sox.
 However, it retained the old team's history and affiliation with the big-league Red Sox.
-Nonetheless, it was really in 1977 that the current Pawtucket Red Sox were born.

 Mondor's tenure began inauspiciously.
 While the PawSox rebounded to win the regular-season pennant, they only drew 1,000 fans per game—believed to be the fewest for a first-place team in the history of the International League.
 That year's edition of the PawSox fell in the Governors' Cup finals to Charleston in four straight games.
 However, it won its second league championship in 1984, and drew almost 199,000 fans, second in the league.